22 July 2020

 The brain is a device that stores (learns) patterns and later matches them to new data, and updates or identifies new patterns; getting smarter through experience.

 Humans start loading patterns acquired from our senses from before birth.
 By the time we are five we have accumulated enough data and language to support accelerated learning.
 We build on foundations.
-Starting with simple "real world" knowledge, then increasingly abstract concepts to construct a skleton to support the flesh of knowledge.
+Starting with simple "real world" knowledge, then increasingly abstract concepts to construct a skeleton to support the flesh of knowledge.

 While this sounds allegorical, such knowledge structures actually build the neurological pathways to reach stored information.